kristinemlarson/gnssrefl/developer_notes.md

 # from tim
-I'm always happy to help, but in the future-- you can always build a new image if you want to test on your own.
+you can always build a new image if you want to test on your own.

 from your gnssrefl directory (that has the Dockerfile): docker build --no-cache -t <imagename> .